-Noise Cancelling Ear Plugs for SleepingDo you think headphones or a headband will be too uncomfortable to sleep with?
-Noise cancelling ear plugs may be the answer.
-Be aware that ear plugs are not the most comfortable to sleep on either, it’s mostly a matter of how much sound reduction you need and personal preference.
+Earplugs – Do you think headphones or a headband will be too uncomfortable to sleep with?
+Noise-canceling earplugs may be the answer.
+Be aware that earplugs are not the most comfortable to sleep on either, it’s mostly a matter of how much sound reduction you need and personal preference.

-Hearos makes a couple different foam earplug products that may suit your sleeping needs.
+Hearos makes a couple of different foam products that may suit your sleeping needs.
 The Xtreme Protection Series should be your first stop.
-They are made from super soft foam, yet still achieve a noise reduction ratio (NRR) of 33 dB.
+They are made from super-soft foam, yet still, achieve a noise-reduction ratio (NRR) of 33 dB.
 A 42 pair pack will only set you back 14 or 15 bucks.

 Basically, these devices produce a sound called white noise that helps mask out background noise like streets, voices, and the dreaded snoring.
 With the background noise muted or greatly reduced, it gives your mind a chance to relax and stop focusing on those sound patterns, allowing you to get the rest you need and deserve.
-You can read all about them in our review article here.

 Floor Fans – A quiet oscillating tower fan could be just as effective at drowning out noise as headphones.
 Having multiple speeds and moving more air can all help at creating white background sounds to blend out distractions and let you get to sleep.